 Once you graduate, your degree does not expire.
-It is totally separate from personal training certification.
+It is totally separate from a personal training certification.

 If you aren’t quite ready to get your degree, many learning institutions offer certificate programs, which you can combine with your personal training certification course.